-The amount allowed is confined to your account balance attributable to your participant contributions and your rollover contributions.
-Employer contributions are not eligible for hardship withdrawals.

-• The withdrawal allowed is for the amount needed to meet your financial need, and may include the amount of any federal, state, or local income taxes resulting from the withdrawal.
+- The amount allowed is confined to your account balance attributable to your participant contributions (including any amounts transferred from the NYU Grossman School of Medicine Supplemental Plan on July 1, 2009) and your rollover contributions.
+Employer contributions are not eligible for hardship withdrawals. - The withdrawal allowed is for the amount needed to meet your financial need, and may include the amount of any federal, state or local income taxes resulting from the withdrawal.